deedy/wordle-solver/README.md

 # Evaluation

 Using a dictionary of scrabble words, there are 172,819 total words and around 5% of them are exactly 5 letters long (8,636).
-The algorithm devised achieves a *99.28%* success rate at guessing the right word, failing to get the correct the answer for 62 words.
+The algorithm devised achieves a *99.35%* success rate at guessing the right word, failing to get the correct the answer for 56 words.

 Other settings achieved:
  - Global character frequency heuristic: Couldn't solve for 133 out of 1000 random samples (86.7% Success rate)
  - Conditional character frequency heuristic, on candidates left: Couldn't solve for 100 out of 1000 random samples (90.0% Success rate)
  - Non-strict solution: Couldn't solve for 46 out of 1000 random samples (95.4% Success rate)
  - Position-aware frequency heuristic + bug fixes: Couldn't solve for 9 out of 1000 random samples (99.1% Success rate)

+### Different Word Lengths

 Using other values of `N` with `MAX_GUESSES=6`, with the optimal solver:
  - N=2 (96 words) `K=96:	Failed: 32	Accuracy:66.67%	Avg Attempts: 2.67	Avg Time: 0.002s`